JeffIrwin/dotfiles-2018/README.md

 ## Linux

-Use .vimrc instead of \_vimrc and place it in ~.
+Run deploy.sh.

-Put supertab in ~/.vim/ and source it as above.
+Edit ~/.vim/supertab.vmb and source it as above.